 CLANDESTINE

 Soon, we began to focus on the homeless man’s mental state.
 Perhaps he was combating amnesia, had a whole life he didn’t remember, perhaps a special ops agent.
 The list went on, full of possibilities.
 We wanted our hero (or anti-hero) John Doe to be a formidable threat.
-A threat against who was the next question which led us to a criminal underworld, filled with gangsters, family heads and kingpins.
-Clandestine, which was the name of the city, had never had problems with vigilantes and was a criminal’s paradise.
+A threat against who was the next question which led us to a criminal underworld, filled with gangsters, family heads, and kingpins.
+Clandestine, which was the name of the city, was meant to be a criminal’s paradise.
 Once John starts taking out the men of Blaine Ashton, the local crime family boss, the hunt begins for John.

-We never had any big plans or connections to the main characters.
+One element we were adamant about was we wanted to ensure that our protagonist and antagonist had no connections.
 Nothing was going to be revealed where they learned they were brothers or something.
 It was about two opposing forces, both of which were a bit crazy.
 An outline for the first story was written, as was the art for most of the first issue.
 This was the first comic idea I thought I might see in print.
-But like most things I’m involved in creating, I must do all the heavy lifting and the idea fell by the wayside.
-That said, I did work in plans to incorporate the characters into the Neo City plot lines, sticking with most of the ideas and adjusting them to work within that world.
+But like most things I’m involved in creating, I do all the heavy lifting.
+This usually means when I have no time to focus on it, the idea will fall by the wayside.
+And it did.
+That said, I did work in plans to incorporate the characters into other stories into the larger universe, sticking with most of the ideas and adjusting them to work within that world.
+Since this was an original idea crafted by myself and another, it felt disingenuous to force him into my comic universe.
+But now, he’s a welcome addition.

 Like everything else, there’s a great idea here.
 It just needs some work to be great.